craftcms/cms/docs/users.md

 ## Permissions

-Craft Pro allows you to set permissions on users and groups, such as the ability to access the control panel, edit content within certain sections, etc. They can be applied directly to user accounts as well as to user groups.
+Craft Pro allows you to set permissions on users and groups, such as the ability to access the Control Panel, edit content within certain sections, etc. They can be applied directly to user accounts as well as to user groups.
 When permissions are applied to a user group, all users that belong to that group will inherit them.

 The permissions Craft comes with are: